 This course focuses on the components of the visual merchandising of goods and services.
 Topics include: design and color principles, tools and materials of the trade, lighting and signs, installation of displays, store planning, safety, and related areas of visual merchandising and display.
+Pre-requisites: None Co-requisites: None

-MKTG 1280 - Introduction to Sports and Recreation
+MKTG 1280 - Introduction to Sports and Recreation Management